|

 4th and 8th Grade Activities

-- Distribute an Interview Folder -- For the Teacher to each team.
-Assign each student a role, or ask them to volunteer, then review the roles on the Individual Roles in the Field Worksheets with the students: 1) Lead Interviewer/Note Taker, 2) Tape Operator/Logger, 3) Photographer, 4) Illustrator, and 5) Videographer, if your lesson will include this role.
+2. Distribute an Interview Folder -- For the Teacher to each team.
+Assign each student a role, or ask them to volunteer, then review the roles on the Individual Roles in the Field Worksheets with the students: 1) Lead Interviewer/Note Taker, 2) Audio Operator/Logger, 3) Photographer, 4) Illustrator, and 5) Videographer, if your lesson will include this role.

-- Set up the front of the class for the interview by having the Lead Interviewers place their chairs around your desk.
-Have a table set up near you for the tape recorders, one from each team.
-The Tape Operators should sit nearby so they can monitor the recorders.
+• Set up the front of the class for the interview by having the Lead Interviewers place their chairs around your desk.
+Have a table set up near you for the audio recorders, one from each team.
+The Audio Operators should sit nearby so they can monitor the recorders.
 The Photographers can move around to get pictures.
 And the Illustrators can be at their desks, mapping the space.

-- Pick one team to interview you.
-Have the Lead Interviewer read the Oral Release Form into the tape recorder and begin the interview with the Folklife Interview Form, gathering biographical and contextual information.
-Have the rest of the team perform their roles: tape operating and logging, photographing, illustrating, and videotaping.
+• Pick one team to interview you.
+Have the Lead Interviewer read the Oral Release Form into the audio recorder and begin the interview with the Folklife Interview Form, gathering biographical and contextual information.
+Have the rest of the team perform their roles: audio operating and logging, photographing, illustrating, and videotaping.

-- Have the Tape Operators/Loggers label the tapes, with the name, date, and location of the interview, and complete the Tape Log.
+• Have the Audio Recorder Operators/Loggers label the audio recordings and back up, with the name, date, and location of the interview, and complete the Audio Log.
 Here is an example label:

 Part 2: The Guest Interview

-- Use the Transcribing an Interview Worksheet to introduce students to the transcription process.
+2. Use the Transcribing an Interview Worksheet to introduce students to the transcription process.
 Give each student a copy of the worksheet.
-Ideally, each student should have a tape recorder and a copy of the taped interview to proceed at his/her own pace.
-If this is not possible, consider amplifying the tape for the entire class, playing a short segment, pausing, and continuing, and ask students to write down whatever they can.
+Ideally, each student should have an audio recorder and a copy of the recorded interview to proceed at his/her own pace.
+If this is not possible, consider amplifying the recording for the entire class, playing a short segment, pausing, and continuing, and ask students to write down whatever they can.
 The aim of this exercise is to demonstrate to them the difficulty of recording faithfully a person's speech.

 After the practice interviews and the classroom visit with a community guest, students should be ready to proceed to the next lesson, which puts them in the field.